Address: 11 Broad Oaks Close, Somerset West, 7130

-Accommodation in Botswana’s national parks and the Okavango Delta are very expensive and therefore most people stay in tents.
+Lodge accommodation in Botswana’s national parks and the Okavango Delta is very expensive and therefore most people prefer to camp.
 If you can afford to stay in one of the lodges, a once-in-a-lifetime experience is guaranteed.
 The camps are small, game viewing is excellent and the service is out this world.

 By allowing us to tailor-make your safari, you will enjoy the best of both worlds.
 The best possible guide will be around to take care of your safety and your needs.
 You will not need to break the bank and you will experience the luxury you deserve.
 Our guides are child-friendly and we welcome people of all ages.

 We strongly recommend a mixed safari where you stay in lodges where the price is not astronomical and sleep in tents in the wild.
 We do have the knowledge to recommend the best package to suit your particular needs.

 Click on Images to view gallery

 Day 1: Drive from Gauteng via Lephalale (Ellisras) to Groblersbrug border.
 This is a relatively easy border crossing which usually takes less than an hour.
 In Botswana, the border is known as Martin’s Drift.
 Just after you cross the border you will find KwaNokeng with its beautiful views over the Limpopo River on your left.
 We stay here for one night and relax in the Meru tents.
 These tents are en-suite.
 Both dinner and breakfast will be included.

 Day 2: Drive to Khama Rhino Sanctuary near Serowe.